Japanese corporate tax structures to avoid

-In the previous section on Japanese tax structures and audits for foreign companies doing business in Japan, I noted that even if your tax structure is based on one of the four traditional structures and passes a tax audit, it still may not be the most efficient structure to use.
+In the previous section on Japanese tax structures and Japanese corporate tax audits for foreign companies doing business in Japan, we noted that even if your company’s Japanese corporate tax structure uses one of the three traditional structures and passes a tax audit, it might still be an inefficient structure to use.

-The first structure for doing business in Japan (dealing solely through 3rd party distributors with no resident Japanese subsidiary) may be income tax efficient but if the metric of 'potential value realized' is applied then I believe that this structure performs far worse than the alternatives.
-I noted in the section on direct sales in Japan that as a foreign executive (I am English) who has successfully sold and negotiated directly with Japanese customers, I am convinced that in 99% of cases your Japanese business revenues will be far higher if you have a direct selling Japanese subsidiary than will ever be achieved selling through a Japanese distributor.
-In a simplistic sense, you may eliminate a 42% corporate income tax charge by 'staying out' of Japan but in doing so you lose 30% - 60% to a distributor that may anyway only ever realize 20% of your potential Japanese market value!
+The first structure we looked at for starting business in Japan, is dealing only through third-party distributors with no resident Japanese subsidiary company or office.
+This might be income tax efficient, but it probably won’t realize your company’s full potential value: as we noted in the section on direct sales in Japan, your Japanese sales revenues will often be far higher if you have a Japanese sales office, than will ever be achieved selling through Japanese distributors and resellers.
+In the simplest sense, your company eliminates a 34.1% Japanese corporate income tax charge by ‘staying out’ of Japan, but in doing so loses a 30% – 60% margin to a Japanese distributor that might anyway only ever realize 20% – 30% of your true potential sales in the Japanese market.

-Many foreign companies doing business with Japan do so through the customer liaison subsidiary or 'service and support' branch-office which reduces the effective direct Japanese corporate income tax charge to less than 2.5% of the Japanese subsidiary's operating expense.
-The problem is that to legitimately maintain its status as a customer liaison office, the Japanese subsidiary must have absolutely no contact or communications with a Japanese customer or distributor which directly results in earning revenue, i.e. your Japanese office must exist solely to provide arm's-length technical and product support to your Japanese distributors but must not negotiate contracts with them or actively sell to them.
-In addition to the same criteria as will be applied to the customer liaison subsidiary, the service and support branch-office must maintain an arms-length 'no see no hear no speak' relationship with the ultimate foreign parent.
+Many other foreign companies starting business in Japan, do so with the second structure we considered in the previous section: the Japanese customer liaison subsidiary, which reduces the Japanese corporate income tax charge to 0.17% of the Japanese subsidiary’s operating cost.
+The challenge with the Japanese customer liaison subsidiary is that to legitimately keep up its status as a pure customer liaison office, the Japanese subsidiary must have absolutely no contact or communications with a Japanese customer or distributor which directly results in sales.
+It must exist solely to provide arm’s-length technical and product support and must not negotiate contracts, fulfil orders, collect cash from customers, or support any such sales-related activities.

-So, for those enlightened companies who do not want to bet their future success on a distributor but want to enter the Japanese market and quickly start doing profitable and tax efficient business in Japan, what is the most tax efficient way to setup a direct sales presence here?
+So, for those companies that do not want to bet their future success in Japan on a distributor, but would rather enter the Japanese market and start profitable and tax efficient business in Japan, what is the most tax-efficient way to set up a directly owned and operated Japanese sales office?